Doodle Champion Island Games: Gameplay

 Doodle Champion Island is a role-playing video game with elements of a sports game.
 The player controls a cat named Lucky around an island with seven different regions that resemble different Japanese locations and geography, such as bamboo forests and mountains.
 In each region, there are features of seven island champions who all specialize in a specific sport.
 The sports themselves are mini-games, where Lucky earns a Sacred Scroll upon winning the mini-game.
 By beating all seven champions and earning their scrolls, the player is named "Island Champion".
 The player can also join one of 4 teams each represented by a color and a creature from Japanese mythology.
 By competing in the mini-games, players accumulate points that are tallied onto a Global Leaderboard, with the highest-scoring team being rewarded the title of winner by the end of the Olympics.

 All the mini-games cover different genres of video games.
 For example, the Artistic Swimming event takes the form of a Dance Dance Revolution style rhythm game, whilst the Skateboarding event features a trick system similar to Tony Hawk's Pro Skater.

 Additionally, each region holds plenty of side quests for the player to seek out.
 These side quests involve Lucky helping out the residents of the island with a variety of tasks such as item fetching and trade sequences.
 Some side quests can also unlock harder versions of the original mini-games.
 All these side quests can earn the player a trophy which can be viewed in a house in the center of the island, named The Trophy House, with 24 to collect in total as of the Paralympics update.

 As of the Summer Paralympic Games 2020, two new side quests have been added, with one leading to an advanced version of Rugby.
 There is also an advanced version of archery made available from the beginning.
-Players may also reset their progression (for instance, to switch teams) by 'leaving the Champion Island' (after talking to the Komainu gatekeepers present at the pier to Lucky's boat once all 7 scrolls have been obtained and side-quests completed, with the game's credits then being shown as Lucky departs the island on her boat or simply selecting “Start a new game” in Settings.
+Players may also reset their progression (for instance, to switch teams) by 'leaving the Champion Island' (after talking to the Komainu gatekeepers present at the pier to Lucky's boat after all 7 scrolls have been obtained and side-quests completed, with the game's credits then being shown as Lucky departs the island on her boat or simply selecting “Start a new game” in Settings.